Hispanic Heritage Month

 In what capacity do you serve in pathology organizations?

-What can we do to increase the Latinx physician representation in medicine, and pathology itself?
+What can we do to increase the Hispanic physician representation in medicine, and pathology itself?